The Importance of Identifying Signs of Mind Control

 - A person from a dysfunctional family or after a recent break-up from an abusive relationship is more susceptible to the advances of a cult.

-- Due to having spent an entire life under mind control within Western society (and perhaps within a religious cult), baalei teshuvah, converts, and bnai Noach are very much at risk of choosing an emotionally unhealthy rav or rebbetzin.
+- Due to having spent an entire life under mind control within Western society (and perhaps within a religious cult), baalei teshuvah, converts, and bnai Noach are at risk for choosing an emotionally unhealthy rav or rebbetzin.

 Most people need to learn to relate to God—and if you're Jewish, also to Judaism—in an authentically Jewish way and not in a way based on Western mind control.